 Tourism plays a huge factor in ensuring the stories of each product is told and interest in the industry remains high.

 Martin Murray of Dunnet Bay Distillery in the Scottish Highlands said: “We see tourism as another part of our business.
 It gives us an opportunity to talk about it and they go hand in hand.”

 Situated on the route of Scotland’s North Coast 500, it’s in a prime location for tourists who want to know more about produce from the Highlands.

 “People like to take the small bottles home as souvenirs and we’ve made them the ideal size for travelling,” Martin added.
 “It’s a lifeline for us.”

 Dunnet Bay use their own crop of Holy Grass to flavour a vodka that is inspired by the wild and fruitful landscape of the North Coast.
 They also produce my favourite gin, Rock Rose which is also made using botanicals from the Highlands.

-Opened in 2014 by former engineer Martin and his wife Claire, it is the most northerly distillery in mainland UK and uses British grain alcohol sourced from another distillery as the base for its handcrafted Scottish spirits.
+Opened in 2014 by former engineer Martin and his wife Claire, it is the most northern distillery in mainland UK and uses British grain alcohol as the base for its handcrafted Scottish spirits.

 Martin added: “As an industry there is so much potential.

 “People are learning to taste and enjoy different gins and there has been an upsurge in creativity alongside it.
 We were the first to do a grass-based vodka using botanicals on our doorstep, so it shows there’s an opportunity to be novel there too and I hope a vodka renaissance will also happen.”

 Already famed for whiskey and gin, British distilleries produce some of the finest liquor in the World but vodka, often associated with chillier climates such as Scandinavia and Eastern Europe, is fast catching up with its juniper enriched cousin.